Martin O'Neill slams "very poor" referee

 "I'm delighted to have got the equaliser and I thought that we had a legitimate, good goal disallowed.
 The referee wasn't totally to blame for our performance in the first half, but I thought he was very poor in the game," O'Neill told reporters.

-"When he (the referee) first pointed, I thought he'd obviously given it.
+"When [the referee] first pointed, I thought he'd obviously given it.
 The linesman is halfway up the pitch - he's closer to me than he is to the game.
 Once or twice, I was close to him as well.
 Listen, I can't change it.
 I thought it was a good goal and funnily enough, Jon Walters, it is a penalty, he's caught his foot."

 The draw means that Ireland remain second in Group D, level on points with leaders Serbia.